 I’m passionate about helping thousands and thousands of women live better lives by raising awareness and understanding around the menopause, changing perceptions and getting everyone talking about it.
 I work with organisations to enable them to shift attitudes to the menopause and provide the support and guidance that women and their managers need.

 I am also the founder of Henpicked.net, and a communications director.
 Since its launch, Henpicked.net has grown to be one of the UK’s largest, fastest growing communities for women over 40, providing a platform for women to help one another by sharing their wisdom, stories, tips and support.
 I believe in helping women and that peer-to-peer advice and support is increasingly important in our social media and digital world.

-Mental Health – Liz Dunn a trained Mental Health First Aider
+Mental Health – Karen Teago a trained Mental Health First Aider

-I feel passionate about breaking down the stigma of mental ill health and making it part of the everyday conversation.
+I care about breaking down the stigma of mental ill health and making it part of the everyday conversation.

-This is why I became a Mental Health First Aid (MHFA) England Instructor and have trained many staff across Leicestershire to become Mental Health First Aiders.
-The MHFA courses help raise awareness and support people so they know what to do and say, should they come across someone with mental ill health, whether at work or in their personal life.
+Having suffered with depression myself for many years I became a Mental Health First Aider (MHFA) so that I could learn more about the broad spectrum of mental health and how I can help.
+The MHFA course helps raise awareness and support people so they know what to do and say, if they come across someone who may be experiencing a mental health issue, whether at work or in their personal life.